iwantmyname/blog/preview/2014-08-15-naming-a-website-is-hard.md

 One thing is certain though—when you're starting your naming process, you should always keep your domain name possibilities in mind.
 In this modern internet era, your website might just be your brand's most public portal, so you need to make it count.

-There are hundreds of naming guides (and companies) available to help you out, but here are a few quick tips to make your life a bit easier.
+Here are a few quick tips to make your naming process a bit easier.

 <!-- /excerpt -->